Health Sciences B.H.S. (Concentration in Human Performance/Fitness Management)

 All students are required to submit evidence of liability insurance and a health assessment prior to beginning their practicum.
 Students must complete the degree program within six consecutive years from the date of their initial admission to the major.
 Students who do not complete the program within this time limit must apply for readmission, meet current criteria for admission, and have their previous credits calculated.
 Students who are granted readmission must meet course requirements in effect at the time of readmission.
 A minimum grade of C or better must be earned in each course in the major.

-Senior students must successfully complete the bachelor of health science exit exam, as well as the university's general education exit exam, during the last semester before graduation.
 It is recommended that all bachelor of health science students have current CPR certification at the time of graduation.

 For questions regarding specific undergraduate program requirements, please contact the Waters College of Health Professions Student Success Center.